SkylineCommunications/dataminer-docs/connector-help/connector_help/Newtec_MDM6100.md

 ### Web Interface

-This page provides acces to the web interface of the device.
+This page provides access to the web interface of the device.
 Note that client machine has to be able to access the device, as otherwise it will not be possible to open the web interface.